LorenzoPerisse/WatChMaL/README.md

 # Description

-Unified framework for the training, testing and using Machine Learning models for Water Cherenkov Detectors.
+Unified framework for the training, testing and using of Machine Learning models for Water Cherenkov Detectors.

 # Table of Contents